-(It should be noted that these results were obtained from non JORC quality drilling and can only be used as indicative of the nature of the mineralisation in the area.)
+(It should be noted that these results were obtained from drilling that was carried out by the project vendors and did not include downhole surveys.
+Therefore they only indicate the nature of the mineralisation in the area.)

 The latest drilling involved 5 widely spaced RC drillholes designed to test geochemical signatures in areas adjacent to the known mineralisation.
 Drillhole KRC019 intercepted a higher grade zone of 12m @ 2.34% Cu and a wide zone of near surface lower grade mineralisation while three other drillholes intercepted wide zones of lower grade copper, thought to be the near surface expression of deeper mineralisation.
 The holes were drilled over three sections spaced 100 apart.
 One hole, drilled obliquely to section encountered near surface mineralisation.